corda/corda-docs/content/en/docs/corda-os/4.6/business-network-membership.md

 }
 ```

+### Update a members business identity attribute

-Updating a member's roles and permissions in the business network is done in a similar fashion by using the ```ModifyRolesFlow```.
-Depending on the proposed changes, the updated member may become
-an authorised member.
-If that happens, an important thing to note is that this enhancement will have to be preceded by an execution of the ```ModifyGroupsFlow``` to add the member to all membership
-lists it will have administrative powers over.
+You can update a member's business identity attributes - by modifying their roles.
+Depending on your proposed changes, the updated member may become an **authorised member**.
+In this case, your enhancement must be preceded by an execution of the [`ModifyGroupsFlow`](#modify-a-group) to add the member to all membership lists that it will have administrative powers over.

+To update a member's roles and permissions in the business network:

+1. Run the `ModifyRolesFlow`.
+2. All network members with sufficient permissions approve the proposed change.

 **ModifyRolesFlow arguments**:

-- ```membershipId``` ID of the membership to assign roles
+- `membershipId` ID of the membership to assign roles
-- ```roles``` Set of roles to be assigned to membership
+- `roles` Set of roles to be assigned to membership
-- ```notary``` Identity of the notary to be used for transactions notarisation.
+- `notary` Identity of the notary to be used for transactions notarisation.
 If not specified, first one from the whitelist will be used

 *Example*: